dijasila/GPAW/doc/tutorials/unfold/unfold.rst

 We are in general interested in finding the spectral function of the PC calculation starting from eigenvalues and eigenfunctions of the SC one.
-Such a spectral function can be calculated as follow:
+Such a spectral function can be calculated as follows:

   .. math::
     A(\vec{k},\epsilon) =